vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectButtonText: ""
     projectTitle: Lac Léman jewellery, 2023
   - projectDescription: >-
-      A collection of seven unique Bowling shirts, made out of leftovers from previous projects.
+      This collaboration presents a series of seven handmade bowling shirts, inspired by the bold aesthetics of 1980s and 1990s sportswear.
+Each piece is one of a kind, featuring unique designs, color combinations, and materials, all crafted from leftovers from our previous projects.

+      Embellished with embroidery inspired by vintage sports logos, they combine nostalgia with contemporary craftsmanship.

       ❤︎ to our favourite models